DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/PM-Families.md

 ## Add Parameter

 You can create new parameters to add to the families.
-Click on the Add Parameter button and set the datas.
+Click on the Add Parameter button and define the data.

 ![ParaManager Add Parameter](../../assets\images\PM-Fm-AddParameter.gif)